amil13/Audio-Visualizer-with-Rust/README.md

 ## Introduction

-The **Audio Visualizer Project** creates a very simple and basic real-time visual representations of audio input using **cpal** and **minifb**.
+The **Audio Visualizer Project** creates a very simple and basic real-time visual representations of audio input using **cpal** and **minifb** crates.
 This project transforms audio into dynamic visual patterns using:

 - **cpal**: Handles real-time audio input from the default audio device
 - **minifb**: Manages window creation and rendering of the visualization